Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Conclusion

 \section{Conclusion}

-In this paper, we extracted 7,963 machine learning packages from 13 software package ecosystems in the \ecofmt{Libraries.io} dataset and selected 146 popular ML libraries from these packages.
-Then, we identified 36 popular ML libraries which have cross-ecosystem bindings, and we collected their releases.
-We studied the distribution of popular ML libraries across software package ecosystems, the population of cross-ecosystem bindings for popular ML libraries, and the development and maintenance of these cross-ecosystem bindings.
-We shared the collected data in our replication package~\cite{datarepo}.
+In this study, we introduced \BindFind, a novel approach for identifying bindings and extracting host names within software package ecosystems.
+Applying \BindFind to the \ecofmt{libraries.io} dataset allowed us to gather 2,436 bindings for 546 ML libraries across 13 software package ecosystems.
+We analyzed the population of bindings for ML libraries and the distribution of these libraries and their bindings across various ecosystems.
+In addition, we identified 40 popular ML libraries along with their 133 cross-ecosystem bindings, further examining their releases.
+Based on the data from these popular ML libraries, we conducted an in-depth analysis to investigate the development and maintenance of these cross-ecosystem bindings.
+We shared the collected data in our replication package~\citep{datarepo}.
 The most important findings of our study are: